lilywilko/mphys/README.md

 ## Purpose and outcomes of the simulation
 ### Purpose
 This simulation was designed to model the interaction between two key facets of disease propagation: transmissability and vaccination uptake.
+While the simulation is designed to be non-specific to any particular disease, it currently uses some hard-coded parameters (R0 number, post-infection immunity time, etc) which are approximately those of COVID-19.
+The intention is that this code can be altered for application to other infectious repiratory diseases, though I currently have no intention of adding alternative parameters myself.

 ### Outcomes
 During my Masters project investigations, the simulation produced the following main conclusions: